How to configure OpenSearch ISM hot-warm-cold architecture

-Deploying a tiered storage model requires deterministic alignment between hardware capabilities, shard routing rules, and Index State Management (ISM) policy execution.
-Misconfigured node attributes, malformed phase thresholds, or silent policy detachment directly cause unassigned shards, uncontrolled rollovers, and degraded query latency.
-This guide delivers exact configuration payloads, routing enforcement patterns, and Python automation workflows to implement a production-grade lifecycle.
-Understanding the underlying OpenSearch ISM Architecture & Fundamentals is mandatory before applying these configurations to production clusters.
+A tiered storage model only works when hardware capabilities, shard routing rules, and Index State Management (ISM) policy execution stay in lockstep.
+Misconfigured node attributes, malformed phase thresholds, or silent policy detachment translate directly into unassigned shards, uncontrolled rollovers, and degraded query latency.
+This procedure builds on the broader OpenSearch ISM Architecture & Fundamentals model and the capacity ratios established in the parent Hot-Warm-Cold Tier Design guide — read those first if you have not sized your tiers yet.

 YAML